tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 This proof uses `intros` and `rewrite`.

-Coq allows you to write `intros` without arguments, in which case it will automatically select names.
+Rocq allows you to write `intros` without arguments, in which case it will automatically select names.
 We strongly recommend in this class to always give names, since it makes your proof easier to read and modify, as well as making it easier to read the context while you're developing a proof.

 ```coq
 Lemma eq_add_O_2 n m :